 A common form of non-economic compensation sought following a TBI is physical pain and suffering.
 Traumatic brain injuries have the potential to cause severe short-term pain.
 Many TBIs also involve nerve damage that can lead to chronic nerve pain that lasts a lifetime.

 Many traumatic brain injuries result in lasting health complications that are so severe that they require a lifetime of care.
 Ordinary tasks could suddenly become overwhelming for some people.
 Anything from daily household chores to transportation could suddenly be out of reach if you are dealing with a TBI.
 Working on a traumatic brain injury lawsuit with a skilled lawyer in Omaha can improve your chances of recovering compensation for all these past and future losses.

 Statute of Limitations in Omaha Claims

 Treatment of traumatic brain injuries can be lengthy, costly, and ultimately unsuccessful.
 Your prognosis for a TBI may be uncertain, which can make your ability to return to work and your normal activities in the future unclear.
-An experienced Omaha brain injury lawyer could assess your circumstances and develop a strong injury claim on your behalf.
-For a free consultation to understand your rights and options, call Berry Law today.
+An experienced Omaha traumatic brain injury lawyer could assess your circumstances and develop a strong injury claim on your behalf.
+Call Berry Law today for a free consultation to understand your rights and options.